open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 We have already supported all the optimizers implemented by PyTorch, see `mmengine/optim/optimizer/builder.py`.
 To use and modify them, please change the `optimizer` field of config files.

-For example, if you want to use SGD, the modification could be as the following.
+For example, if you want to use SGD, the modification could be as follows.

 ```python
 optimizer = dict(type='SGD', lr=0.0003, weight_decay=0.0001)